PRIVACY POLICY

 0.1 Matomo

-With the help of Matomo, BioMed X Institute can collect and analyze data about the use of its website by visitors.
+With the help of Matomo, SteamCardExchange can collect and analyze data about the use of its website by visitors.
 This allows the website operator to get an overview of page views and user activity in different countries.
 Matomo collects various log files (e.g. IP address, referrer, browser and operating system used) and can thus measure whether visitors to the website perform certain actions (e.g. clicks etc.).

 0.1.1 IP anonymization